ahaldane/UWHAM_tools/README.md

     "ΔlogZ = ..."
-        The relative log partition functions of each Hamiltonian, relative to the mean. (i.e, relative free energies of each Hamiltonian)
+        The relative log partition functions of each Hamiltonian, relative to the mean. (i.e, relative free energies of each Hamiltonian) "Overlap matrix: ..."
+        The overlap of state space between all pairs of Hamiltonians.

 If an output file is specified with the `--weights` option, the UWHAM weights for all samples in all Hamiltonians will be saved to file.
 This will be an